civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 15:55 UTC

-We have received the following update from the data center administration:
+We have received the following update from the data center operator:

 ---